 - 10.1 National policy states that the creation of high quality buildings and places is fundamental to what the planning and development process should achieve.
 The design and quality of the public realm is central to creating successful places, in terms of providing the space for movement, interaction and activity, as well as defining the setting and relationship between surrounding buildings.
 A high quality and well-designed public realm can also serve to promote sustainable transport choices, by encouraging walking and cycling, and facilitating access to public transport hubs and services. - 10.2 Policies RT2 and RT4 of the Adopted Mansfield District Local Plan (2020) provides the basis for the district council to seek contributions for public realm and public art in Mansfield town centre.
 There will be instances where new development will require improvement to the surrounding public realm in terms of providing a setting for the development that ensures its positive integration within the urban form, as well as facilitating access to and movement around the development.
 In other instances, a development may generate a requirement for an improvement to the public realm within the vicinity of the development, where that development will generate intensified use of the public realm.
-The requirement for improvement to the public realm can therefore extend beyond those areas that directly adjoin a development. - 10.3 Not all developments will require an improvement to the public realm to make them acceptable in planning terms, and therefore a contribution will not be sought in all instances.
-Similarly, it is not appropriate to define a standard formula for calculating the scale of any public realm / art contribution that is required, as this will clearly vary on a site-specific basis depending on the scale and location of the development. - 10.4 The district council will therefore negotiate with developers on a case-by-case basis to agree an appropriate scale of financial contribution towards the provision of or improvement to public realm and public art.
-The maximum amount that will be sought (combined with contributions for health) will be £1,057 per dwelling / non-residential unit.
-This is based on the figure contained in the Whole Plan Viability Appraisal Update (2018) which was done for the Adopted Mansfield District Local Plan (2020).
-To calculate the amount per dwelling / other units sought and to ensure it is not greater than the above figure; the amount requested will be divided by the number of dwellings / other units proposed.
-Whilst it is not possible to define all instances where a contribution is likely to be sought, development within the vicinity of Mansfield town centre is likely to generate a requirement for investment in the public realm, given the additional pressure on the public realm that development will generate.
+The requirement for improvement to the public realm can therefore extend beyond those areas that directly adjoin a development.

-&lt;sup>45 "National Planning Policy Framework" - Department for Communities and Local Government (2021), paragraph 126
+42 "National Planning Policy Framework" - Department for Communities and Local Government (2021), paragraph 126